KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 Have you ever used a social media app while using the bathroom? 🚽

+All without indicating that your phone is recording you and your surrounding, no LEDs, no light or any other kind of indication.

 ## Disclaimer

 This project is a proof of concept and should not be used in production.
 The goal is to highlight a privacy loophole that can be abused by iOS apps.